CryptoshareOrganization/Bitcoin-Transactions/readme.md

 # Bitcoin Payment Model.

-The code is for a fruit shop model where a user can buy a fruit and choose the quantity and then pay with Bitcoin.
+The code in this repo is for a fruit shop model where a user can buy a fruit and choose the quantity and then pay with Bitcoin.

 The code teaches how to construct a bitcoin transaction by simulation a real bitcoin transaction on the testnet.